Bathroom Taps Buying Guide

 Choosing the right taps for your bathroom can be difficult because of the options you have.
 To help make things easy, Plumbworld has made this buying guide to take you through the types of bathroom taps and what you need to know when choosing.

-Read on to find out the type of bathroom taps for your space and what you need to consider when buying the perfect sink taps…
+Read on to find out the best type of bathroom taps for your space and what you need to consider when buying the perfect basin taps…

 What are the types of bathroom taps?

-Bathroom sink taps come in a range of sizes of options, with many modern choices being housed in a monobloc as opposed to two separate taps.
+Basin taps come in a range of sizes and styles, with many modern choices being monobloc as opposed to two separate pillar taps.
+Many options include pillar taps, wall-mounted taps, mixer taps, waterfall taps, and high-rise basin taps.

 The traditional model of taps in UK homes, these are usually supplied in pairs for two tap-hole sinks and split into hot and cold taps.